BoyBaykiller/IDKEngine/Readme.md

 ### 2.0 Sampling

 Just want to mention that OpenGL provides useful shadow sampler types like `samplerCubeShadow` or `sampler2DShadow`.
-When using shadow samplers texture lookup functions accept an additional parameter with which the depth value in the texture is compaired.
-Also the returned value is no longer the depth value but instead a visibility ratio in the range of [0, 1].
+When using shadow samplers, texture lookup functions accept an additional parameter with which the depth value in the texture is compared.
+The returned value is no longer the depth value, but instead a visibility ratio in the range of [0, 1].
-When using linear filtering the comparison is evaluted and averaged for a 2x2 block of pixels.
+When using linear filtering the comparison is evaluated and averaged for a 2x2 block of pixels.
 And all that in one function!

-To configure a texture such that it can be sampled by a shadow sampler you can do this:
+To configure a texture such that it can be sampled by a shadow sampler, you can do this:
 ```cs
 GL.TextureParameter(texture, TextureParameterName.TextureCompareMode, (int)TextureCompareMode.CompareRefToTexture);
 GL.TextureParameter(texture, TextureParameterName.TextureCompareFunc, (int)All.Less);